mattiaslinnap/django-partial-index/README.md

 ### 0.5.0 (latest)
 * Add support for Q-object based where-expressions.
 * Deprecate support for text-based where-expressions.
 These will be removed in version 0.6.0.
 * Add ValidatePartialUniqueMixin for model classes.
-This adds partial unique index validation for ModelForms and DRF Serializers, avoiding an IntegrityError and instead showing an error message as with usual unique_together constraints.
+This adds partial unique index validation for ModelForms, avoiding an IntegrityError and instead showing an error message as with usual unique_together constraints.

-### 0.4.0 (latest)
+### 0.4.0
 * Add support for Django 2.0.

 ### 0.3.0